piccolo-orm/piccolo_api/docs/source/contributing/index.rst

 Contributing
 ============

-If you want to explore the interior of Piccolo Api more deeply and help with the project, follow these instructions.
+If you want to explore the interior of Piccolo API more deeply and help with the project, follow these instructions.

 Get the tests running
 ---------------------